dobots/mav_teleop_twist_keyboard/README.md

 # Repeat Rate

-MAVs require  constant  updates on the /mavros/setpoint\_velocity/cmd\_vel topic, based on teleop\_twist\_keyboard mav\_teleop\_twist\_keyboard can be configured as well to repeat the last command at a fixed interval, using the `repeat_rate` private parameter.
-The default repeat rate is 10Hz.
+The teleop\_twist\_keyboard package has the option to be configured to repeat the last command at a fixed interval, using the `repeat_rate` private parameter.
+Since MAVs require  constant  updates on the /mavros/setpoint\_velocity/cmd\_vel topic, in the  mav\_teleop\_twist\_keyboard package the default has been changed to repeat the last command at 10Hz.

-For example, to repeat the last command at 20Hz:
+This value can be adjusted for different rates.
+For example, to repeat the last command at 20Hz, use:

 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py _repeat_rate:=20.0